arvindparaliya/LibraryManagement/README.md

 3. Run the `Main.java` file.
 4. Follow the on-screen instructions to register, login, or manage the library.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

 ## Notes

 - Data is stored in `.txt` files, so the app can keep data between sessions.